top of page

 Beta cells, located in the pancreas, produce insulin — the hormone that regulates blood sugar.
 In Type 2 diabetes, years of high blood sugar, fat buildup, and inflammation damage these cells.
 The result?
 Impaired insulin production and worsening glucose control.

-💡 Key Takeaway: While full pancreatic regeneration is not yet proven, evidence shows that lifestyle medicine — especially plant-based diets, weight loss, and metabolic strategies — can improve beta-cell health and function.
+💡 Key Takeaway: While full pancreatic regeneration is not yet proven, evidence shows that lifestyle medicine — especially plant-based nutrition, weight loss, and metabolic strategies — can improve beta-cell health and function.

 What Are Beta Cells and Why Do They Matter?

-📊 Studies show that by the time of Type 2 diabetes diagnosis, 50% of beta-cell function may already be lost.
+📊 By the time of diagnosis, up to 50% of beta-cell function may already be lost.

 Can Beta Cells Recover?
 What Science Says

-• Current science supports functional recovery, not full regeneration.
+Current evidence supports functional recovery, not full regeneration — making early lifestyle intervention critical.

 Lifestyle Factors That Support Beta-Cell Health